 What is Probate?

-Probate is the court process of distributing / retitling property after someone dies.
+Probate is the court-supervised process of distributing and retitling property after someone dies.
+The person who has died is called the decedent, and probate involves settling the decedent’s estate.

 Is Probate Necessary?

-- Transfer on Death Deed beneficiaries are disagreeing about what do with property
+• Transfer on Death Deed beneficiaries disagree on property handling

 What are Non-Probate Transfers

-- Do not avoid probate if the beneficiary named has already passed away
+• They do not avoid probate if the named beneficiary has already passed away.

-- Only work if a beneficiary is named – any property without a beneficiary will likely need to go through probate
+• They only work if a beneficiary is named—any property without a beneficiary will likely require probate.

 Examples of Probate Avoidance: